marcel-dias/kong-https/README.md

-# Kong API Gateway Image
+# Kong API Gateway Docker Image

 This is a [Kong](https://getkong.org) based image with a Nginx server to redirect requests to the https port.